 4. Vendor Payments Are Frequently Late

-When you are not tracking payables accurately, late payments become routine.
-This damages vendor relationships and often triggers penalty fees.
+If you don’t watch your payables closely, late payments become the norm.
+This harms vendor relationships and often incurs penalty fees.

 5. Tax Season Fills You with Dread